patrickkfkan/patreon-dl/README.md

 ### Features
 - Access to patron-only content through cookie.
 This refers to content you have access to under your account.
 It does not include locked content that you don't have a subscription for.
-- Download posts by user, in a collection or single post
+- Download posts by user, in a collection or single post.
 - Download products (aka shop purchases)
 - Items included in downloads:
     - videos